streamreasoning/RSP-QL/Semantics.md

 On the following we may refer to RDF stream simply as stream.

 #### Example:
 A stream produces data that indicates where a person is at a given time.
 The `p` predicate used in this example is the PROV ``prov:generatedAtTime`.
 In this example the named graphs (`:g1`,`:g2`, etc.) contain the streaming data contents (for brevity the contents are represented by the dots `...`).
-The format in the example follows [TriG](http://www.w3.org/TR/trig/), although does not imply any specific serialization or formatting, it simply shows the data structured according to the RDF stream model.
-Prefixes (e.g. `prov:`) are used for readability.

 ```
 :g1 {...}{:g1,prov:generatedAtTime,t1}